I’ve used WP Rocket for a looong time.

 - When you’re using another cache plugin for page caching.

-Brian Li from Kinsta explains why WP Rocket’s page caching should be left on when using APO.
-It’s a different layer compared to page caching on the origin server, object cache, etc. Which means in most cases, you should keep WP Rocket’s caching On.
-I don’t suggest using 2 cache plugins but some people like to use SG Optimizer for caching and WP Rocket for WordPress optimizations, so you would disable WP Rocket’s page cache.
-When in doubt, contact your host.
+Brian Li explains why WP Rocket’s page caching should be left on when using APO (it’s a different layer than page caching on the origin server).
+Which means in most cases, keep caching On.
+I don’t recommend using 2 cache plugins unless you’re using SG Optimizer for caching, then WP Rocket for core web vitals.
+In this case, disable WP Rocket’s page caching.

 WP Rocket has specific instructions and helper plugins when using NGINX + Varnish, such as using the NGINX helper plugin when NGINX caching is enabled and using custom Varnish IPs.